Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Ensure filters are not applied for backend pages (#1150).
 * Fixed undefined isCategorisable variable in list block editing (#1151).
 * Apply start and end date filters also for related items (#1152).
+* Module variables are handled in a dedicated `AppSettings` class (#97).
+* Prevent user access to detail pages of waiting entities.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.1.0).

 ## ModuleStudio 1.0.2 (Oct 3, 2017)